Receiving Your Aid

 Financial Aid Probation - SAP

-- A Financial Aid Probation letter will be sent indicating that the conditions outlined as a requirement of the successful appeal must be met at the end of the probationary period, or the indicated timeframe.
+- A Financial Aid Probation letter will be sent indicating that the conditions outlined as a requirement of the successful appeal must be met the end of the probationary period, or the indicated timeframe.

 - Failure to meet these conditions in the timeframe specified will result in loss of financial aid for subsequent trimesters.